Kai Kennedy

-Kennedy previously had loan spells with Inverness Caledonian Thistle, Raith Rovers, Dunfermline Athletic and Hamilton Academical.

-Career

-Club
+Club career

-Kennedy came through the youth system at Rangers On 15 June 2018, Kennedy signed a three-year contract with the club.
-He made his first-team debut for Rangers on 17 January 2020 in a Scottish Cup match against Stranraer at Ibrox Stadium.
+Kennedy came through the youth system at Rangers.
+On 15 June 2018, Kennedy signed a three-year contract with the club.
+Kennedy debuted for the first-team at Rangers on 17 January 2020 in a Scottish Cup match against Stranraer at Ibrox Stadium.

 In late September 2020, it was reported by the Daily Record that Kennedy was being chased by multiple clubs including Sheffield United, Manchester City, Roma and Bayern Munich due to a contract dispute with Rangers.
 In October 2020 he was loaned to Inverness Caledonian Thistle in the Scottish Championship.

 On 5 January 2021, Kennedy's loan at Inverness Caledonian Thistle was cut-short due to homesickness after Scotland was placed into another full lockdown, leaving him with the inability to travel between Inverness and his family in Glasgow.